Shunsuke Tsuda

 Human and Nature: Economies of Density and Conservation in the Amazon Rainforest, with Yoshito Takasaki and Mari Tanaka [SSRN] [New draft coming soon]

-Interethnic Proximity, Complementarities, and Politics in Malaysia, with Chun Chee Kok, Gedeon Lim, Danial Shariat, and Abu Siddique [New draft!]
+Interethnic Proximity, Complementarities, and Politics in Malaysia, with Chun Chee Kok, Gedeon Lim, Danial Shariat, and Abu Siddique [New draft coming soon]

-Jihad over Centuries, with Masahiro Kubo [New draft coming soon] Hayami Award 2022
+Jihad over Centuries, with Masahiro Kubo [New draft!]
+Hayami Award 2022

 Publications

-Refugee Inflows, Surplus Farm Labor, and Crop Marketization in Rural Africa, Journal of Development Economics, Volume 155, March 2022, 102805 [working paper ver.]
+Refugee Inflows, Surplus Farm Labor, and Crop Marketization in Rural Africa, Journal of Development Economics, Volume 155, March 2022, 102805 [working paper version]

 Works in Progress